Thanghand/Clean-Architecture/typescript-quick-start/README.md

 }
 ```

-### Getters and Setters:
+### **Getters and Setters**:

-A getter method returns the value of the property’s value.
+-   A getter method returns the value of the property’s value.
 A getter is also called an accessor.

-A setter method updates the property’s value.
+-   A setter method updates the property’s value.
 A setter is also known as a mutator.

 ```typescript
 class Person {